 Social distancing (remaining out of congregate settings [crowded places such as shopping centers, movie theaters, and stadiums], avoiding mass gatherings and public transportation, and maintaining a distance of 2 m [6 ft] from others), respiratory hygiene (cough and sneeze etiquette), and hand hygiene (frequent, thorough handwashing with soap and water for 20 seconds [or using a hand sanitizer containing 60% alcohol]) are key strategies for controlling COVID-19.

-Community mask wearing substantially reduces transmission by preventing infected persons from exposing others by blocking exhalation of virus-containing droplets into the air (termed source control) and by protecting uninfected wearers.
+Community mask wearing substantially reduces transmission by preventing infected persons from exposing others by blocking exhalation of virus-containing particles into the air (termed source control) and by protecting uninfected wearers.
 Either wear a tightly fitted surgical or medical procedure mask or wear 2 masks (e.g., wear a 3-ply nonmedical cloth mask over a 3-ply surgical mask) to further reduce the risk of exposure.
-Studies show that when the source was unmasked and the receiver was masked, double masking reduced exposure by 83%, whereas a tightly fitted surgical mask reduced exposure by 64.5%; exposure risk is reduced by more than 95% if both the source and receiver are wearing appropriate masks.
-A tightly fitted surgical mask is created by bringing together the corners and ear loops on each side of the mask, knotting the ear loops together where they attach to the mask, and then tucking in and flattening the resulting extra mask material to minimize the side gaps.
 Do not combine 2 disposable masks or combine an N95 with any other mask.

 Correctly worn masks should cover the nose, mouth, and under the chin and should fit snuggly so that unfiltered air does not pass around the edges of the mask, which should be changed or washed (if washable) regularly, ideally daily.
 Not all masks perform equally and those made from high-thread count cotton and tightly woven hybrid materials (e.g., cotton combined with a synthetic) as well as those with multiple layers (ideally 3 layers of different material: inner layer of absorbent material [e.g., cotton]; middle layer of nonwoven material [e.g., polypropylene, which may capture charged particles]; and an outer layer of nonabsorbent material [e.g., polyester]) perform best; the latter construction is beyond the capabilities of most individual households.
 Persons with a beard may have difficulty fitting a mask properly and should do 1 or more of the following to ensure a proper fit: shave or trim their beard, use a mask fitter or brace, wear 2 masks with the second mask pushing the edges of the inner mask snuggly against the face and beard.
 Bandanas and neck gaiters should be avoided.
 Standards for cloth masks are not yet available to help consumers select marketed products.

-A US federal order mandates the wearing of face masks by everyone (except children aged < 2 years and persons with a disability that precludes safe mask wear) when awaiting, boarding, traveling on, or disembarking all public conveyances (e.g., airplanes, ships, ferries, trains, subways, buses, taxis, ride-shares) traveling into, within, or out of the US.
+A US federal order (which expires September 13, 2021) mandates the wearing of face masks by everyone (except children younger than 2 years and persons with a disability that precludes safe mask wear) when awaiting, boarding, traveling on, or disembarking all public conveyances (e.g., airplanes, ships, ferries, trains, subways, buses, taxis, ride-shares) traveling into, within, or out of the US.
 This order also applies to any indoor or outdoor transportation hub (airport, bus or ferry terminals, train or subway stations, seaports, ports of entry) in the US.
 Masks must be made with 2 or more layers of a tightly woven breathable fabric, fit snugly, and cover the nose and mouth; gaiters are acceptable if they have 2 layers of fabric covering the nose and mouth.
 Unacceptable face coverings include masks with an exhalation valve, slits, or punctures; masks made from loosely woven fabric or materials that are hard to breathe through (e.g., vinyl, plastic, leather); face shields (when used alone); scarves, ski masks, balaclavas, or bandanas; and shirt or sweater collars (e.g., turtleneck collars pulled up over the mouth and nose).
-The US TSA has been given the authority to enforce this federal order at TSA screening checkpoints and throughout the commercial and public transportation system.
-Passengers without a mask may be denied entry, boarding, or continued transport; failure to comply with the mask requirement is a violation of federal law and subject to civil penalties.

 The use of gloves is not recommended for the general public and persons in most nonhealthcare-related occupations because their use may lead to the misconception that hand hygiene (an important preventive measure) is unnecessary, thus increasing the risk of transmission by inadvertent touching of the face with contaminated gloves.
 Hand hygiene consists of frequent, thorough handwashing with soap and water for 20 seconds (or using a hand sanitizer containing 60% alcohol).